shibingli/docker-vmi-builder/README.md

 ### Notes

 * For login; username: ``docker`` , password: ``docker``
-* The building process requires *sudo* for mounting Ubuntu ISO file and running QEMU with KVM capability.
-KVM is not required but it affects to the performance.
+* The building process requires *sudo* for mounting Ubuntu ISO file.
 * *ubuntu-12.04.3-server-amd64.iso* file (697MB) will be downloaded from Ubuntu server.
 Putting this file to the script folder (before running the builder) will prevent download process.
 * The process will create ~1.51GB **uncompressed** qcow2 formatted image file.
 It can be **compress** to ~500MB.
 * The building process takes ~15 minutes with AMD 12 core CPU, 32GB RAM, SSD disk.
 It can be monitor with VNC client.